 On the income side, the report is cut and dry.
 My wife only works during the school year and only a few hours per week during that time, thus I am the only one in the family who made an income this past July.

-I did not sell any eBooks, having only one actually published and without a cover, at that.
-I have done absolutely no marketing of it, so I am always amazed when ten or fifteen people purchase it in a month.
+I did not sell any eBooks, having only actually published one and without a cover, at that.
+I have done absolutely no marketing of it, so I am always amazed when ten or fifteen people somehow find and purchase it in a month.

 It is one of my preliminary 2018 goals and Resolutions to publish three eBooks, and I count the one that I blithely placed on Amazon about eight years ago without a cover because I did not know how to make one or want to pay somebody to do it for me.
-Add the fact that it is somewhat of an expose and I did not want anyone to know that I wrote it, so that will have to suffice as my explanation of why it sells so poorly that nobody purchased one last month.
+Add the fact that it is somewhat of an expose and I did not want anyone to know that I wrote it, so that will have to suffice as my explanation of why it sells so poorly that not even one copy sold last month.

 I obviously have to do something to change that, but change is hard for a middle aged Middle Class Guy like me.
 I am just riding out the next five months of this year, but have ultra-high expectations for the New Year.
 Many more posts on that to come.